Associate Research Scientist

 Professor and Director of Michigan Sea Grant

-Research and teaching in our lab focuses on conservation biology and the ecology and evolution of infectious diseases.
-Major research projects address questions regarding the impact of diseases on wildlife populations and the environmental causes leading to disease emergence.
-Other projects examine how habitat fragmentation and global climate change result in species extinction.
+Research in the lab focuses on fundamental conservation biology questions and on issues related to the ecology and evolution of infectious diseases.
+Major research projects examine how habitat fragmentation, invasive organisms and global climate change result in species extinction.
+Other projects address questions regarding the impact of diseases on wildlife populations and the environmental causes leading to disease emergence.

 Tom Gladwin is the Max McGraw Professor of Sustainable Enterprise, and he holds a joint appointment with the Ross School of Business.